polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/essays/life/A-Little-Object-Oriented-Cooking-Secret.md

-# A Little Object-Oriented Cooking Secret - What's This All About?
+# A Little Object-Oriented Cooking Secret - What the Heck?

 ![object-oriented-kitchen.png](images%2Fobject-oriented-kitchen.png)
 What's your take on cooking?